watanabe-j/qfratio/README.md

-There exist a couple of `Matlab` programs developed by Raymond Kan (available from <https://www-2.rotman.utoronto.ca/~kan/>), but this `R` package has been developed independently with different functionalities.
+There exist a couple of `Matlab` programs developed by Raymond Kan (available from <https://www-2.rotman.utoronto.ca/~kan/>), but this `R` package is an independent project (not a fork or translation) and has different functionalities, including evaluation of moments of multiple ratios of a particular form and scaling to avoid numerical overflow.
 This has originally been developed for a biological application, specifically for evaluating average evolvability measures in evolutionary quantitative genetics (Watanabe, 2022).

-This project is **under active development**.
-Most planned functionalities have been implemented, but some may lack comprehensive documentation.
-Substantial restructuring may happen in the future.
+This project is in a late stage of development.
+Most planned functionalities have been implemented and work properly.
+A comprehensive documentation of the package is coming in the near future.
+Feedbacks are much appreciated.

 ## Installation

-***WARNING*** Installation size of this package can be very large (\~100 MB on Linux; \~3 MB on Windows with `Rtools42`), as it involves lots of `RcppEigen` functions.
+***WARNING*** Installation size of this package can be very large (\~130 MB on Linux; \~3 MB on Windows with `Rtools42`), as it involves lots of `RcppEigen` functions.